Brazil's biggest cities start reopening as COVID-19 surges

 By Eduardo Simões

-Sao Paulo, the epicenter of the pandemic in Brazil, recorded 340 new deaths in the last 24 hours, raising the state's confirmed death toll to 9,862, a fourth of the country's total fatalities, the governor's office said.
+The state, the epicenter of the pandemic in Brazil, recorded 340 new deaths in the last 24 hours, raising its confirmed death toll to 9,862, a fourth of the country's total fatalities, the governor's office said.

-That did not stop shoppers flocking to the 25 de Março shopping district where around half of the businesses were open on Wednesday.
+That did not stop shoppers flocking to the 25 de Março shopping district in Sao Paulo city, where around half of the businesses were open on Wednesday.
 Although stores considered essential, such as supermarkets and pharmacies, have remained open, most shops in Sao Paulo have been shut since March.

 Shoppers packed the streets.
 Stores allowed in only people wearing masks and provided alcohol gel.
 Some took the temperature of shoppers at the entrance.